Mohamed-Aziz-Aguir/soc-detection-soar-automation/docs/wazuh-rules-catalog.md

 # Wazuh Rules Catalog

-The rule XML files used by SOC Operations Center are included in `wazuh/rules/` exactly as they were used in the project.
+The rule XML files used by SOC Operations Center are included in `wazuh/rules/`.

 | Rule ID | Level | Description | MITRE | Source file |
 |---:|---:|---|---|---|